Best fan 2024: top cooling gadgets for summertime and all-year-round relief

 You might think this is too attractive to effectively clean your air (most such devices are squat rectangles with buttons on top), but Dyson's designed it to remove 99.95% of ultra-fine particles, including those of 0.1 microns.
 In fact, we found it a vaguely terrifying device to use at first, as opening the front door or cooking immediately causes its on-body display to warn of pollution in the air, while the very handy iOS and Android app screen turns red and issues dire warnings about VERY POOR air quality.
 Of course, it then sets about returning your room (up to 27 sq metres) to a non-poisonous state, so that's nice.

-It's also a very handy fan, mustering up a decent breeze, but remaining quiet up to about the 60 percent power setting.
+It's a very handy fan, mustering up a decent breeze, but remaining quiet up to about the 60 percent power setting.
 At higher speeds, there is a bit of a whoosh, as you'd imagine which can interrupt the sound frequencies of a TV so you may need to raise the volume.
 Turning up the speed also increases air purifying power, but there's also an Auto mode that reacts to potent guffs of micro particles and gases.

 As the app and remote also add scheduling, and a quiet and energy-saving night mode, and show you all manner of graphs about the air quality and temperature, we feel that the Pure Cool does justify its price.
 There's even adjustable oscillation, via the app.

 Read more in our Dyson Pure Cool review.
 If, however, you want something even fancier, why not upgrade to the Dyson Pure Humidify+Cool?
 As the name suggests, this does what the Dyson Pure Cool does but with the added bonus of safe and sanitised humidification.
-Make sure you check our Dyson discount codes to see if you can lower the cost.

-The best fan runner-up
+The best budget fan

 MeacoFan 1056 Air Circulator on yellow backgroundT3 Approved badge